comp251/comp251.github.io/README.md

 Now that we've finished editing, it's time to commit our changes and push our feature!

 Use `git status` to see what has changed in the current branch.
-Use `git add
-<file>` to add a file to be staged for commit.
+Use `git add <filename>` to add a file to be staged for commit.

 ```
 $ git status